 Billy Walters had a bad feeling when he walked into the hospital, but when the sheet was drawn he felt only confusion.
 Laying there on a cold, sterile metallic tray wasn’t anyone he knew, but the arm he lost ten years ago.
-He stared blankly contemplating how it could be here, now, looking…fresh.
+He stared at it blankly, contemplating how it could be here, now, looking…fresh.

-He looked at the remainder of his right arm.
-Four inches from the socket the flesh met carbon fiber and extended to a hand made of silicon flesh.
-The phantom pain was constant like background noise.
-“Yeah, it’s mine…but-”
+He looked at the remainder of his right arm he had grown used to the past decade.
+Four inches from the socket, the flesh met carbon fiber and extended to a hand made of silicon flesh.
+The phantom pain was still there.
+Constant like background noise.
+“Yeah, it’s mine…but…”

 “I thought so,” the doctor said, “Fingerprints rarely lie.
 I took the liberty of pulling your medical records.
 You lost the arm in a rather nasty automobile accident when you were eighteen.
 Correct?”